Designers in Residence Showcase at NYSCI

 Yuliya and Sam show off "NySci Adventure" right before game play began.

 Everyone loved playing "Think Quickly" with Team Tabletop!

 "Think Quickly" is fast-paced, funny game- as can be seen here!

 Our three month experience isn't truly over yet- we will continue working with our Explainers to complete and publish the game- something we will definitely write about more!

 We want to thank Liz Slagus and Erin Thelen as well as all the staff at NYSCI for this fantastic opportunity.
-Our team definitely benefited from the process of creating two games with a team of young, passionate science educators.
+Our team definitely benefited from the process of creating two games with team of young, passionate science educators.